Statistics 186

 Collaboration Policy: Beginning the first week, every other week

-students are randomly divided into collaborative groups of people on Thursdays
+students are randomly divided into collaborative groups of people on Thursdays at

-at 4pm.
-This is your discussion +
+4pm.
+This is your discussion + homework

-homework group for next two weeks.
-Each
+group for next two weeks.
+Each student

-their assigned collaboration group.
-You
+assigned collaboration group.
+You must

-the sake of not copying verbatim, is not acceptable.
+of not copying verbatim, is not acceptable.
 For

 example, in problems where you must make up a story or example, two students